UniMath/agda-unimath/FILE-CONVENTIONS.md

 holds for every two elements `x : P` and `y : Q`.
 ````

+Note that section and subsection headers must be on one line, even if they
+contain more than 80 characters.
+Headers that exceed the 80 character limit are
+not considered violations of the 80 character rule.

 ### Subsections

 Use `###` headings for subsections within the main sections.
 If a code block